BenShutt/LocalMedia/README.md

 ## Run

-In an active VE, run the program
+In an active VE, run the program:

 ```bash
 python3 main.py